fwhite95/LstatAlphaV01/README.md

 # lstat_flutter_alphav00

-Pre alpha version of lstat.
-Proper utilization of oop.
-Using data structures and locally stored files to create stats
+Alpha version of LStat app

+-update 02/19/19
+-Intention of app is to gather stats from League of Legends LCS teams -Store data in Firestore backend and display to user -Still needs completion on functionality and updates to UI

 ## Getting Started